thomaxxl/safrs/docs/ExposeDB.md

 ## Configuration

-After installing the employee database as described in the github [readme](https://github.com/datacharmer/test_db), the database contains the following tables:
+After installing the employee database as described in the [readme](https://github.com/datacharmer/test_db), the database contains the following tables:
 ```
 mysql> show tables;
 +----------------------+